 While obtaining copies for research purposes will only incur reproduction fees, publication or exhibition of an item from LBI collections typically involves one fee for reproduction (such as a high-resolution digital scan) and a second fee for usage.

-Reproduction Fees: High resolution images or photocopies can be requested for a fee.
-Please note that a large percentage of the collections are freely available in digital form as low resolution images.
+Reproduction Fees: High resolution images or photocopies/low resolution scans can be requested for a fee.
+Please note that a large percentage of the collections are freely available in digital form as low resolution images already.

 Usage Fees: Publication or exhibition of items from LBI holdings for commercial usage may be subject to fees.